gracelang/language/website/GraceDialects/minispec.md

     expect(b:Block) toRaise (desired:ExceptionKind)
         // expects the execution of b to raise the desired ExceptionKind.

+    expect(b:Block) toRaise (desired:ExceptionKind) mentioning (issue:String)
+        // expects the execution of b to raise the desired ExceptionKind, and
+        // for the exception's message to contain issue as a substring.

+    expect(b:Block) toRaise (desired:ExceptionKind) mentioning (i1:String) and (i2:String)
+        // expects the execution of b to raise the desired ExceptionKind, and
+        // for the exception's message to contain i1 and i2 as substrings

     expect(b:Block) notToRaise (undesired:ExceptionKind)
         // expects the execution of b not to raise the undesired ExceptionKind;